house-of-athlete/hoa/README.md

 - `actionLink`: A link that performs and action.
 - `videoModalLink`: A link that opens a modal containing a video player.

-Configuration must be provided for `CMSLink` using ``.
+Configuration must be provided for `CMSLink` using `CMSLinkConfigProvider`.
 Here is an example that configures internal links to be rendered using Gatsby's `Link` component:

 ```javascript
 import { CMSLinkConfigProvider } from "../../vendor/hoa/links"